 “The data is clear: organizations that have invested in an all-in-one back-office solution show better efficiency and processes across the board.
 This has a positive impact on client outcomes as the organization sees time and cost savings, and can make more strategic, data-driven decisions thanks to real-time information and reporting,” Colin says.
 “That improved performance shows the clear benefits, and I hope we will begin to see funders start providing grants for administrative technology to help organizations adopt modern solutions and keep up with these advances in technology.”

-Sparkrock is a Microsoft Gold Partner that has been dedicated to serving nonprofit, K12, health and human services, and other social benefit organizations since 2003.
-Established to bridge the technology gap between nonprofits and commercial enterprises, the company helps over 40,000 nonprofit, K12, and human services users run their organizations and improve the quality of life for the people, families, and communities they serve.
+Sparkrock is a Microsoft Gold Partner that has been dedicated to serving Nonprofits, Human Services Organizations, K-12 & Educational Institutions, and other social benefit organizations since 2003.
+Established to bridge the technology gap between nonprofits and commercial enterprises, the company helps over 40,000 Nonprofits, Human Services Organizations, K-12 & Educational Institutions users run their organizations and improve the quality of life for the people, families, and communities they serve.
 By understanding what makes these organizations unique, our purpose-built ERP solutions and certified implementation consultants help reduce complexity and enable our customers to operate more predictably, effectively, and affordably.